boardgameio/boardgame.io/docs/documentation/deployment.md

 # Deployment

 ## Heroku
+[Heroku](https://heroku.com) uses 2 different ways to determine the run command of a node application.
+It is possible to either:

+- Add a Procfile to the project root directory with the following line
+  `web: node -r esm server.js`

+- Update the start script in the package.json to
+  `"start": "node -r esm server.js"`

+On Heroku, a regular heroku/nodejs buildpack is necessary to build your app which is usually selected by default for node applications.

+### Frontend and Backend
-In order to deploy a game to [Heroku](https://heroku.com), the game has to be running on a single port.
+In order to deploy a game to Heroku, the game has to be running on a single port.
 To do so, the [Server](/api/Server.md) has to handle both the API requests and serving the pages.
 Below is an example of how to achieve that.

 First install these extra dependencies: